 - And the main component being setup for testing = ESDK version 1.5

 We have saved the running container 1f5506838745 into image oralinux74_esdk15.
-We can save each meaninful intermediate state into a different image, and once the testbed setup is fully completed, then just remove the multiple redundant images.
+We can save each meaningful intermediate state into a different image, and once the testbed setup is fully completed, then just remove the multiple redundant images.
 This may require significant image space.
 Or we can periodically save the current state into the same image, in this example oralinux74_esdk15:

-In truth, we never know ahead of time, when we we are going to mess up our installation by selecting the very latest and incompatible version of a library, and would like to retract to the last valid state that we have saved; or when life is going to mess up our plans, and suddenly interrupt our setup.
+In truth, we never know ahead of time, when we are going to mess up our installation by selecting the very latest and incompatible version of a library, and would like to retract to the last valid state that we have saved; or when life is going to mess up our plans, and suddenly interrupt our setup.
 Whether the interruption is going to occur in the form of our machine powering itself down for running out of battery, an update process or a scheduled task running at the back unexpectedly clawing at the docker container, or our kids, having reached the machine left just for a minute unlocked, hitting unexpected key combination and achieving a sudden reboot.
 In retrospect, we wish that we would know of this coming...
 All of these interrupt the docker container mid-setup, but having saved the current state regularly, we will be able to run the saved image and pick up exactly where we've last saved our progress.
-So saving the current state often - often saves the day.
+So, saving the current state often - often saves the day.

 Cleaning Up Intermediate Images